-I had long wanted to go to Costa Rica but always figured I should go to attend some yoga retreat, vegan cooking workshop or beach side music festival.
-However, due to some amazing flight deals and a week free, I decided to just go.
-I’m so glad I did as it really is a special place worthy of many repeat visits.
+I had long wanted to go to Costa Rica but always figured I should go to attend some yoga retreat, vegan cooking workshop, or beachside music festival.
+However, due to some fantastic flight deals and a week free, I decided to just go.
+I’m so glad I did, as it really is a special place worthy of many repeat visits.

-The next day I took a guided bus tour of San Jose and saw some sites including museums, the theatre, the stadium and various neighborhoods.
+The next day I took a San Jose Guided City Bus Tour of San Jose and saw some sites including museums, the theatre, the stadium, and various neighborhoods.

 San Jose to Quepos Puntarenas takes almost 3 hours and 164 km.
 The bus tickets are less than $20 US and the bus station is located in central San Jose.

 There are frequent buses that leave daily and weekly as Quepos is a bustling town on its own, but also the gateway to Manuel Antonio National park.